oxc3949/beginning_bioinformatics/ai_usage.md

 - What I asked for:
 - Snippet of prompt(s):
 - What I changed before committing:
-- How I verified correctness (tests, sample data):
+- How I verified correctness (tests, sample data): Rosalind checked, AI was not used
+-